Recreational diving: Marine citizen science

-is an increasingly popular but underutilised collaboration between society and scientific research, in which members of the recreational scuba diving community actively participate in marine data acquisition and recording, largely by way of geolocated photographic observations collected during recreational dives, but also in more structured and long term experimental work.
+is an increasingly popular but underutilised collaboration between society and institutionalised scientific research, in which members of the recreational scuba diving community actively participate in marine data acquisition and recording, largely by way of geolocated photographic observations collected during recreational dives, but also in more structured and long term experimental work.
 Some barriers exist between divers and projects that are beyond the control of either the divers or the project organisers, but other aspects such as access to projects and feedback after participation are amenable to improvement.
 Recreational scuba divers are generally well disposed towards marine science, and participation could be improved by better management.
 Stakeholders to be considered are the scuba diving industry and professional intermediaries.

 Citizen science can be an effective approach to marine and coastal conservation, and methods of making better use of citizen input for projects relating to policy, education, community capacity building, site management, species management, and research. have been investigated and developed.
 Marine citizen science projects face different challenges to terrestrial systems.
 The main challenges are logistical, as people spend very little time in the water.
 Access often requires expensive boats, diving gear, or transportation to the coast, and safety and liability issues can be complicated.
 Using citizen scientists can economically increase the temporal and spatial scale of a project.
 Early involvement of divers in the planning of a project can increase buy-in and avoid errors due to inaccurate assessment of capabilities and interest of volunteers.
 Training and some field oversight by professionals will usually be necessary to ensure reliable data collection.
 Retention of volunteers is affected by their perception of the recognition of the value of their work.

 The availability of affordable and compact high definition video and easy to operate underwater cameras allows citizen scientists to provide reliable observations that can be archived and reviewed by experts when desirable.
 Accuracy of geolocation is generally lower than for terrestrial observations as the GPS features available on many digital cameras do not work underwater, and most cameras do not record depth.